JohanPlAr/lord-of-the-strings/README.md

 ### Bugs

 - When I originaly designed the code I updated the Google API after each battle.
-This caused the API to break because excessive use.
+This caused the API to break due to excessive use.
 I fixed this be rearranging the updates to be kept in a list of lists inside the program and passed along as peremiters between the functions.
 - The battle logic was to deterministic based on the character stats making the game to predictable.
 I fixed this by adding a battleDice function to increase unpredectability.
 - I originally put the OpenAI key in a key.text file and "gitignored" it.
 When sent to heroku I was not able to get the API running.
 I fixed this by adding a .env file and add a new config var in Heroku.
 - Menu ValueErrors have appeared through out the development of the game and have step by step been removed and replaced with feedback to the user how to correctly prompt.